awsdocs/aws-cli-user-guide/doc_source/cli-configure-profiles.md

 $ export AWS_PROFILE=user1
 ```

 Setting the environment variable changes the default profile until the end of your shell session, or until you set the variable to a different value\.
 You can make environment variables persistent across future sessions by putting them in your shell's startup script\.
-For more information, see [Environment Variables](cli-configure-envvars.md)\.
+For more information, see [Environment Variables To Configure the AWS CLI](cli-configure-envvars.md)\.

 **Windows**